Shao-Ching Chiang: Cleveland Indians

 Chiang signed as an international free agent with the Cleveland Indians organization.
 From 2012 through 2014, Chiang played for the Arizona League Indians, making just one appearance in each of his first two years.
 In 2014, he pitched in ten games (eight starts) and compiled a 4–2 win–loss record and a 4.53 earned run average (ERA).
 He spent 2015 with the Mahoning Valley Scrappers where he pitched to a 3–2 record and 3.92 ERA in nine games (eight starts), and 2016 with the Lake County Captains where he posted an 8–12 record and 3.96 ERA in 27 starts.

 Chiang spent 2017 with the Lynchburg Hillcats and Akron RubberDucks where he pitched to a combined 9–10 record and 4.29 ERA in 25 total starts between both teams.
 In 2018, he split the season between Akron and the Columbus Clippers, going a combined 9–7 with a 3.90 with 135 1/3 innings pitched.

 Chiang opened the 2019 season back with Columbus.
 In 26 starts, he logged a 9–9 record and 5.15 ERA with 128 strikeouts across 131 innings pitched.
 Chiang elected free agency following the season on November 4, 2019.

 Detroit Tigers

 On December 18, 2019, Chiang signed a minor league contract with the Detroit Tigers.
 Chiang did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He became a free agent on November 2, 2020.

 Fubon Guardians

-On February 25, 2021, Chiang agreed to a development contract with the Fubon Guardians of the Chinese Professional Baseball League.
-The team subsequently selected him first overall in the 2021 Chinese Professional Baseball League draft.
+On February 25, 2021, Chiang agreed to a development contract with the Fubon Guardians of the Chinese Professional Baseball League (CPBL) in Taiwan.
+The team subsequently selected him first overall in the 2021 CPBL draft.